zsiglin/Editr/README.md

 # Edit
-Collaborative code editor built in Meteor.js
+Collaborative code editor built in Meteor.js with Ace